roofrack/dotfiles/bin/tmux-sessions/Readme.md

 - Just run the executable `tmsetUpNewSession.sh` in the terminal

 - use consistent and unique session names such as tm_PLAY.sh or tm_PLAY_lua.sh
- (the session name comes from what ever text is between the '_\' and '.sh')
+ (the session name comes from what ever text is between '_\' and '.sh')

-- run tmdeleteSessionNames.sh to terminate all tmux sessions and give the option to delete the set up session files
+- run `tmdeleteSessionNames.sh` to terminate all tmux sessions and give the option to delete the set up session files

 - I use VTR vim-tmux-runner to run code which seems to works well